 Luxury liveaboards are certainly more expensive, but they include all the frills one can expect from paying top dollar.
 Imagine having your very own private suite with a jacuzzi floating somewhere in the Andaman Sea.

-There is literally no limit to what you can find on these vessels.
+There is literally no limit to what you can find on these cruises.
 But the good thing is that there are an unlimited number of options in-between to cater for any budget.
+You’ll never run out of choices as liveaboard beginners!

 Liveaboard trips are charged prices are quoted in USD, so it’s easier to compare them depending on the amenities available.
-Expect to pay anything from $100 per night for a budget liveaboard.
+Expect to pay anything from $100 per night for a budget liveaboard trip.
 A luxury liveaboard can cost up to $1,000 per night.

 What’s Included in the Price of a Liveaboard

 It all depends on the type of liveaboard you choose.
-More luxurious liveaboards tend to offer all-inclusive packages (including alcohol, Nitrox and even yoga classes).
-While budget friendly vessels may only include accommodation, food and basic rental equipment.
+More luxury liveaboards tend to offer all-inclusive packages (including alcohol, Nitrox and even yoga classes).
+While budget friendly liveaboard diving cruises may only include accommodation, food and basic rental equipment.

 Liveaboard operators will always tell you what they cover and what you’ll have to pay extra for before you book your trip.